The Global AI Race – Top AI Startups Around the World

 Top AI Startups in Europe

-As the world’s the world’s fifth-largest economy, the UK is in a great position to compete for one of the top positions in the global AI race.
+As the world’s fifth-largest economy, the UK is in a great position to compete for one of the top positions in the global AI race.
 In April 2018, the country put together a $1.3 billion package of corporate and VC investments to boost AI technologies at home.

 The leading AI startups in the UK are developing applications in all the core themes covered by artificial intelligence: fintech, drug discovery, cybersecurity, computer vision, and healthcare.
 Half of the startups mentioned in our original article – Benevolent AI, Darktrace, Graphcore, Babylon Health, and Onfido – have appeared on the CB Insights AI100 list of the most promising startups globally at some point, and two of them are still listed in 2020.